justeraseme/website-v6/README.md

-# website-v6
+# Tanto Aura!
-The sixth major revision of my NeoCities website, based on Catppuccin's "Mocha" color scheme.
+The sixth major revision of my Neocities website, based on Catppuccin's "Mocha" color scheme.
 Music, blogging, world building, and just silly shenanigans in general.

 This website is licensed under BSD-3-Clause.
 Any use of my code is free, however if you want to be extra nice, you can always pay me back by linking back to my site!
 Please read the [LICENSE](LICENSE) and [COPYING](COPYING.md) files for more information.